relector-tuxnix/meg4/docs/en/formats.md

 "[music tracker](https://en.wikipedia.org/wiki/Music_tracker)", for example [MilkyTracker](https://milkytracker.org) or
 [OpenMPT](https://openmpt.org), but for a true retro feeling, I'd recommend the moderized clone of [FastTracker II](https://github.com/8bitbubsy/ft2-clone), available for both Linux and Windows.

+From music files, only those waveforms are loaded that are referenced from the notes.

 You can find a huge database of downloadable Amiga MOD files at [modarchive.org](https://modarchive.org).
 But not all files are actually in *.mod* format on that site (some are *.xm*, *.it* or *.s3m* etc.); you'll have to load those in a tracker and save